Intermunicipal Development Plans

 View frequently asked questions around IDPs:

-An IDP ensures that long-term growth along a shared municipal boundary is coordinated and provides assurance of future development goals to residents that live within the plan area.
+An IDP ensures coordinated, long-term growth along a shared municipal boundary while providing assurance of future development goals to residents who live within the plan area.
+IDPs help communities grow together through:

 The completion of an IDP is a new requirement under the Government of Alberta, which requires that all municipalities that share a common boundary adopt an IDP.

-IDP projects are not triggered by a specific development project.
-An IDP is a long range planning document that outlines how lands along the municipal boundary will be developed in the future.
-It does not propose any specific development project.
+IDPs do not propose any specific development projects, nor are they triggered by them.
+Instead, an IDP is a long-range planning document that outlines how lands along the municipal boundary will be developed in the future.

 Contact Us